 Each year, all employees will receive training and professional development in what constitutes child abuse and maltreatment, how to recognize the signs of child abuse and maltreatment, and how to make reports to the Child Abuse Hotline.
-Failure to complete this training shall result in disciplinary action, up to and including termination or non-renewal of the employment contract.
+Failure to complete this training shall result in disciplinary action, up to and including termination of the employment contract.